Royal Irish Regiment (1992): Structure

 The 1st Battalion (1 R IRISH) is a Light Recce Strike Infantry unit and comes under the 16 Air Assault Brigade Combat Team.
 Its personnel are based at Clive Barracks in Tern Hill.

 The 2nd Battalion (2 R IRISH) is an Army Reserve infantry unit and comes under the 19th Brigade.
 It is headquartered at Thiepval Barracks in Lisburn.

 Recruitment

-The regiment recruits from Northern Ireland, the Republic of Ireland and those across the UK with Irish ancestry.
+The regiment recruits from Northern Ireland, and those across the UK with Irish ancestry.

+Restrictions in Ireland's Defence Act make it illegal to induce, procure or persuade enlistment of any citizen of Ireland into the military of another state.